 Issues surrounding materials and how unsustainable our practices have become globally are getting more and more rampant.
 What are some steps we could take as a society to combat waste and the rapid deterioration of our environment?

 To make things clear, my thesis study is not 100% sustainable in its approach because I still used a portion of non-biodegradable materials, however, sustainability was the goal of my thesis but it just had limitations.
-Sustainable practices in material usage and product development are important especially nowadays that we can feel climate change through global warming and waste pollution which have negative effects on our health and daily lives.
+Sustainable practices in material usage and product development are important especially nowadays, since we can feel the climate change through global warming and waste pollution, which have negative effects on our health and daily lives.

 What do you think are some of the biggest hindrances to sustainable development, on any scale–in business, in government, or even in small-scale environments like communities?